Teacher, Artist and Social Reformer

 Octavia Hill was a pioneer in social reform, from the age of 14 she embarked on what was to become her life long passion.
 One of her first role was in the day to day running of a social economic project with young girls who made hand crafted products, the proceeds of sales gave these young girls a weekly allowance which would then go back to their families and help alleviate the hardships of extreme poverty.
 From this she went on to influence and involved many leading figures of her time in her campaign to improve the lives of people who were disadvantaged.
 She was a unique, creative and spiritual women who genuinely committed her life to the betterment of communities and society.

 After discovering, through community work with young boys that they lost interest in ‘make belief’ during their teens, she recruited active military personnel to run activities with them.
-This was so successful in bringing these young boys together that it led to the formation of the first independent battalion of the ‘Cadets’ which today honour her as their founder.
+This was so successful in bringing these young boys together and developing their confidence and ambitions that it led to the formation of the first independent battalion of the ‘Cadets’ which today honour her as their founder.

 She developed the concept of public 'open spaces' through public gardens and parkland for everyone to enjoy.
 Her believe in natural 'open spaces' contributing to the spiritual and emotional welfare of people led her to become a co-founder of the National Trust which has grown into one of our largest conservation charities and was founded on her ethos.